Which of the Following Is Not a Web Browser?

 You might ask, “Why does it matter if I call Chrome a ‘web client’ or a ‘browser’?”
 Because the label drives expectations.

-In practice, mixing up terms can lead to mis‑configuring servers, buying the wrong software, or even violating compliance policies that require “approved browsers” for certain tasks And that's really what it comes down to..
+In practice, mixing up terms can lead to mis‑configuring servers, buying the wrong software, or even violating compliance policies that require “approved browsers” for certain tasks And it works..

 How to Spot the Impostor: A Step‑by‑Step Checklist